 The body initiates the wound healing process whether you’re aware of it or not.
 All you need to do is fuel it for success.
 Contrary to what some people may believe, post-surgery is not the time to try dieting or reducing calories.

-Despite a potential reduction in mobility and exercise caused by the presence of a wound, the answer is actually “yes.”
+Despite a potential reduction in mobility, the answer is actually “yes.”

 On average, the first step in creating an effective wound healing diet is to increase your daily caloric intake.
 This should promote wound healing and may encourage wounds to recover faster.

 Of course, you should follow the directions of your doctor if you have just undergone surgery.
 You may need a special post-surgery diet for the first few days as your body recovers.
 Your doctor can let you know when it is safe for you to eat the foods on this list.

 10 types of food to add to your wound healing diet

 If you’ve found yourself asking: “What can I eat to make my wound heal faster?” you’ve come to the right place.
 Here are some top recommendations from doctors and nutritionists to promote proper wound healing:

 We can’t stress enough just how useful protein is when it comes to wound healing.
 After the inflammation phase of healing is complete, wound healing becomes synonymous with the regeneration and reformation of collagen proteins.

 A 2017 study on post-operative patients found that adequate protein intake in the first 3 days after surgery was associated with a shorter hospital stay; up to 4.4 days.